moment/luxon/docs/math.md

 diff.shiftTo('hours').as('days'); //=> 27.958333333333332
 ```

 Normally you won't run into this problem if you think clearly about what you want to do with a diff.
 But sometimes you really do want an object that represents the subtraction itself, not the result.
 [Intervals](../class/src/interval.js~Interval.html) can help.
-Intervals are mostly use to keep track of ranges of time, but they make for "anchored" diffs too.
+Intervals are mostly used to keep track of ranges of time, but they make for "anchored" diffs too.
 For example:

 ```js
 var end = DateTime.fromISO('2017-03-13');